godotengine/godot-docs/classes/class_dictionary.rst

 - :ref:`bool<class_bool>` **erase** **(** :ref:`Variant<class_Variant>` key **)**

 Erase a dictionary key/value pair by key.
+Returns ``true`` if the given key was present in the dictionary, ``false`` otherwise.
 Do not erase elements while iterating over the dictionary.

 .. _class_Dictionary_method_get: